about the

 The Opening

-As JP, Kris and Melissa formed a new partnership, the first order of business was to elevate the interior to accommodate more guests while also improving their comfort.
-In the dining room, chairs were upgraded with the help of CSP in Hackensack, New Jersey, and two vintage farmhouse tables were sourced on Craigslist.
+Improvements are constantly being made.
+We elevated the interior to accommodate more guests while also improving their comfort — in the dining room, chairs were upgraded with the help of CSP in Hackensack, New Jersey, and two vintage farmhouse tables were sourced on Craigslist.
 In the entryway, a vintage Persian rug was added along with an incredibly comfortable leather and velour sofa believed to have come from one of the guest houses at the Rockefeller Estate.
 In the lounge area, rickety older leather chairs were removed, replaced with what just might be or most favorite Craigslist find ever — two mint condition leather Ethan Allen reclining chairs.
 They now flank the fireplace and our regulars know they are the perfect fireside napping spot.
+Not to mention an unusual double-sided chesterfield sofa, which feels like it was made just for the space.

 A partnership with Brooklinen was established to provide high-quality bedding and towels and Public Goods was selected from dozens of vendors for its superb selection of sustainable bath soaps.
-Eventually, working as a trio with Melissa pulling antiques from her personal collection and completing the styling, the first four rooms opened in November of 2018 and the last three rooms opened several months later.
+Rooms completed and styled, the first four rooms opened in November of 2018 and the last three rooms opened several months later.

 Today and Tomorrow

-The refreshed Red Rose menu features a variety of house made specialties (such as quiche and roasted Brussels sprouts) and a careful selection of local products, including the meat in our ever-popular Smash Burger which is delivered weekly from our friends at Whiting Farm in neighboring Hancock.
+The refreshed Red Rose menu features a variety of house made specialties and our menu changes seasonally, featuring a careful selection of local products, including the meat in our ever-popular Smash Burger which is delivered weekly from our friends at Whiting Farm in neighboring Hancock.

 Our tavern pours beer from our three local breweries — Roscoe Beer Company, Catskill Brewery and Upward Brewing Company — among others and a small but thoughtful list of wines and ciders.
 Our seven rooms are available year-round and have been designed for comfort with their own complete bath suite, two separate heat sources for the winter and AC for those hot and humid summer days.

-For eighty-two years the Red Rose Motel and Tavern has served as a destination for locals and travelers, hunters and fly fishers and friends old and new.
+For eighty-two years the Red Rose Motel and Tavern has served as a destination for locals and travelers, hunters, fly fishers and friends old and new.
 We started this long and winding journey to save The Red Rose and to restore and rebuild this classic Catskills roadside motel.
-We are honored to share this long-cherished landmark with you and your loved ones.
+We are honored to share this long-cherished landmark with you and your friends and family.